+In parallel, her personal domain in this stage is characterized by her continued openness to adapt her teaching to what best fits the circumstances of her context, which we refer to as an adaptive mindset.
+This mindset is moderated by supportive close colleagues and teachers in other departments who share her perspective on student-centered teaching and offer her insight on ways to continue to grow as an instructor.
+For example, she reaches out to department colleagues to reflect on her teaching practices: \begin{quote} \textit{``If I ever have a philosophy question about teaching I usually go and talk to [another female colleague in the department].''} \end{quote}

-Her professional development is centered around using student-centered practices and finding ways to develop them.
-In her classroom, she uses what she refers to as candy clicker questions, an instructional strategy inspired by some colleagues in her institution.
-Simultaneously, her interactions with her students give her immediate feedback on how to continue to enhance her classroom practices.
+Simultaneously, her growth in the social domain is represented by how she is making efforts to enlarge collaborative ways of working with multiple members in her contexts.
+First, we notice that she discusses her interactions with students as a source of immediate feedback on how to continue to enhance her classroom practices.
 The level of engagement and the design of the course are elements of her teaching that are moderated by the students’ feedback that she values.
 For example, she incorporates instructional tools that students enjoy: \begin{quote} \textit{``The kids are more into the YouTube videos, Khan Academy, and stuff like that, and I give that to them all the time.
-I'm very heavy into the demos, and the internet videos, and then the PhET website, and stuff like that.''} \end{quote} Additionally, when she engages with students to contextualize problems, she draws on her past real experiences in the military, which showcases how her rich and strong professional experience informs the ways she develops her classroom practices: \begin{quote} \textit{``The kids are always asking for what they call war stories.
-Being retired military myself, I've got lots of stuff I can share, that's actually physics related.''} \end{quote}
+I'm very heavy into the demos, and the internet videos, and then the PhET website, and stuff like that.''} \end{quote} Her increased focus on collaborating with her students strongly resonates with her increased orientation towards student-centered practices as shown earlier.
+In other words, we see that her growth in her social domain strongly intertwines with her growth in her professional domain.